-Blackjack is a popular card game played against the dealer, where the goal is to have a hand value as close to 21 as possible without going over.
-Players are dealt two cards, and they can choose to "hit" (draw a card) or "stand" (keep their current hand).
-Face cards (Kings, Queens, and Jacks) are worth 10 points, Aces can be worth 1 or 11, and all other cards are worth their face value.
-The player wins if their hand totals higher than the dealer's without exceeding 21.
+Blackjack is a popular card game played against the dealer, where the goal is to get as close to 21 as possible without going over.
+Players start with two cards and can "hit" (draw a card) or "stand" (keep their hand).
+Face cards (Kings, Queens, and Jacks) are worth 10 points, Aces can be 1 or 11, and other cards are worth their face value.
+Win by having a higher total than the dealer without exceeding 21.

-Blackjack bankroll management involves setting a budget, adjusting bet sizes according to your bankroll, and avoiding betting more than you can afford to lose.
-A common strategy is to bet 1-2% of your total bankroll per hand, helping to reduce risk while allowing for extended play.
-It's also wise to set win and loss limits to avoid chasing losses or becoming overconfident after a win.
+Managing your bankroll in blackjack means setting a budget, adjusting bets wisely, and never betting more than you can afford to lose.
+A common strategy is wagering 1-2% of your total bankroll per hand, helping to balance risk and gameplay duration.
+Smart players set win and loss limits to prevent chasing losses or getting overconfident after a win.

 Blackjack dealer tells are subtle cues or habits that a dealer may exhibit, which could offer insights into the game.
 Some players believe that watching a dealer’s behavior—such as body language, gestures, or how they handle cards—can help predict how the game will unfold.
 However, it’s important to note that these "tells" are not always reliable, as dealers are trained to be consistent and neutral in their actions.